Environmental Expertise. Career Clarity.

-Environmental law is an umbrella for many different areas of expertise — from clean air and water, to land use, natural resource management, and urban planning, and you can focus your education and future career on the areas that spark your interest.
+Environmental law is an umbrella for many different areas of expertise, including clean air and water, land use, natural resource management, and urban planning.
+You can focus your education and future career on the areas that spark your interest.
 You'll prepare for jobs at government agencies, small and large businesses, and nonprofits, or you can apply your skills and creativity to start your own business.
 Examples of specific roles include:

 - Policy analysis and research

 - Environmental project management

 - Technical assistance to government agencies for planning and strategy

 - Regulatory compliance and enforcement

 - Independent and political consulting

 Get the support you need to take your next step.